jeskarr/02_cybersec_utilities/TOOLKIT.md

     ```
     We look at the registers that contain our pattern, and in particular to the IP/PC one (which name is EIP).
 It will show the offset we were looking for.

-> ***PLEASE NOTE:*** If the program crash but there are no information about the IP address not being valid, we can search for the pattern code that cause the crash by looking at the character displayed in the stack (the upper frame), usually the first 8 chars are enough, and then search them with ```pattern search stack_chars```.
+> ***PLEASE NOTE:*** If the program crash but there are no information about the IP address not being valid, we can search for the pattern code that cause the crash by looking at the character displayed in the stack (the upper frame, i.e. the first line of the stack displayed by gdb), usually the first 8 chars are enough, and then search them with ```pattern search stack_chars```.
 Then we look at the register containing the pattern, and in particular at the RSP/ESP (the stack pointer), and it will show the offset we were looking for.

 ## Pwntools